oracle-livelabs/apex/workflows/5-add-activities-connections.md

 ## Task 11: Handle the Task Outcome

 In this task, you will learn how to manage appointment requests using a Switch Activity in a workflow.
 The Appointment Request Task can result in two outcomes: APPROVED or REJECTED.
-In case it is **APPROVED** we create an entry in the **APPOINTMENT table** with details of the appointment and the status set to **CONFIRMED**.
+In case it is **APPROVED**, we create an entry in the **APPOINTMENT table** with details of the appointment and the status set to **CONFIRMED**.
 In case it is **REJECTED** we send a **No Appointment Mail** to the patient.

 1. To add a Switch Activity, Open the workflow diagram in the workflow editor.
 2. Drag and drop a **Switch Activity** to the left of the **Raise Appointment Request** Activity.